Skip to main content

 Check “0” (“Person is independent in completing the activity safely”) for a person who:

-• Has no physical, cognitive, or memory loss impairments affecting his or her ability to complete the task of Toileting independently.
+• Has no physical, cognitive, or memory loss impairments affecting their ability to complete the task of Toileting independently.

-• Uses an improvised or homemade item and without it, he or she would not need assistance from another person to complete the task some of the time.
-Do not check the use of any adaptive equipment if an improvised or homemade item is being used, since this is not considered adaptive equipment.
+• Uses an improvised or homemade item and without it, they would not need assistance from another person to complete the task some of the time.

 • Is incontinent and is independent with managing incontinence products; however, select the appropriate frequency related to the person’s incontinence in the sub-section addressing incontinence.

 • Only requires assistance with skilled tasks associated with ostomy or urinary catheter care.
-These needs are captured in Module 7.16 Ostomy-Related Skills Services and Module 7.26 Urinary Catheter-Related Skilled Tasks.
+Review Module 7.16 Ostomy-Related Skills Services and Module 7.26 Urinary Catheter-Related Skilled Tasks.

 • Utilizes oral laxatives, fiber, or other bowel medications.